naveenaakumarasamy/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import the libraries and read the data frame using pandas.
+1. Import libraries: Load necessary libraries (pandas, sklearn).
-2. Calculate the null values present in the dataset and apply label encoder.
-3. Determine test and training data set and apply decison tree regression in dataset.
-4. calculate Mean square error,data prediction and r2.
+2. Load dataset: Read the Salary.csv file using pandas
+3. Inspect data: Use head() and info() to understand the dataset structure and types.
+4. Check missing values: Verify null values using.isnull().sum().
+5. Encode categorical variables: Transform the Position column into numeric form using LabelEncoder
+6. Define features and target: Separate features (x: Position and Level) and target (y: Salary ).
+7. Split data: Divide the dataset into training and test sets using train_test_split.
+8. Initialize Decision Tree: Create a DecisionTreeRegressor model.
+9. Train the model: Fit the regressor on training data (x_train, y_train).
+10. Predict on test set: Generate predictions for the test set (x_test).
+11. Evaluate performance: Calculate metrics (Mean Squared Error and R2 Score) to assess model accuracy.
+12. Predict new data: Use the trained model to predict salary for a new input ([5, 6]).
 ## Program:
 ```
 /*